ballerina-platform/module-ballerina-file/file-ballerina/Module.md

 **onDelete:** This method is invoked once an existing file is modified in the listening directory.

-The following code sample shows how to create a `Service` with `onCreate` remote method and attach it to the above `Listener` endpoint:
+The following code sample shows how to create a `Service` with the `onCreate` remote method and attach it to the above `Listener` endpoint:

 ```ballerina
 service "localObserver" on inFolder {